What NOT to do When Losing Weight

 Less food consumed means fewer calories, which means the weight will disappear quicker, right?
 Technically, yes, but not in the way you might think.
 You may see a quick drop in pounds, but only half of that lost weight will be from fat.
 When you starve yourself, your body loses muscle mass and fat in equal quantities.
 Losing weight slowly prevents muscle mass from diminishing while body fat is being lost.

 This goes hand-in-hand with the previous entry.
 Losing a lot of weight quickly may be motivating at first, but as weight loss plateaus (and it will), many people slip back into old eating habits, and the weight comes back just as quickly as it was lost.
 Most adults should aim to lose 1-2 pounds per week.

 Don’t get dehydrated...

 Your mum always said to drink eight glasses of water a day, and she was right!
-Dehydration slows your metabolism, and getting enough water actually helps to reduce water weight, since your body doesn’t feel like it needs to hang onto every drop you consume.
+Dehydration slows your metabolism and getting enough water helps to reduce water weight, since your body doesn’t feel like it needs to hang onto every drop you consume.
 Bring a reusable water bottle with you everywhere you go, and make it a habit to take sips regularly.
 Feeling thirsty is a sign that your body is already dehydrated, so keep thirst at bay and you’re golden!
-If plain water isn’t your thing, try making your own sassy water and mix it up a bit.
+If plain water isn’t your thing, try making your sassy water and mix it up a bit.

 ...but don’t drink too much

 While we’re on the subject of drinking, it’s important to watch WHAT you drink.
 A glass of red wine with dinner is fine (and even encouraged by some doctors), but moderate to heavy alcohol intake can wreak havoc on your weight loss plans.
-Not only does alcohol itself contain calories, mixers (especially those high in sugar) contribute to the calorie count, and many people tend to over-indulge in snacks when they over-indulge in drink.
+Not only does alcohol itself contain calories, but mixers (especially those high in sugar) also contribute to the calorie count, and many people tend to over-indulge in snacks when they over-indulge in the drink.